ibm-cloud-docs/sap/sap-provision-intel-virtual-server-gen2-deploy-infrastructure.md

 1. In the **Network interfaces** section of the Instance details page, click **New interface**.
 2. On the **New network interface** page, the interface name defaults to an incremented number.
 If this is the first new interface after your primary interface, the default name is `eth1`.
 You can change the name if you want.
-3. Select a subnet that is unique from the subnets that are assigned to your existing network interfaces.
+3. Select a subnet from the subnets that are assigned to your existing network interfaces.
 4. Select the security group that you want to associate with the network interface.
 5. Click **Create**.

 More information is shown on [VPC Infrastructure - Managing network interfaces](/docs/vpc?topic=vpc-using-instance-vnics).

 ## Readying your Operating System